 Whether or not to get travel insurance is a personal choice.
 For me, it depends on where you’re going and what you’ll be doing.
 If you’re just going to a country like Hong Kong to traveleat for a few days, then you probably won’t need it as much.
 But if you’re going to Pakistan to free solo like Alex Honnold, then it may be a good idea to pick up a policy.

-When we do feel the need for insurance, we get it from World Nomads or SafetyWing.
-They’re both leading travel medical insurance providers often used by many long-term travelers.
-Check out my article on why we buy travel insurance for a description of the two.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+When we do feel the need for insurance, we get it from SafetyWing.
+They’re a popular travel insurance provider often used by many long-term travelers.
+You can follow the link to get a free quote from SafetyWing.

 5. Bring the Right Power Adapter